Better Together: How to Heal Your Community One Organization at a Time

 On the other end of the spectrum, it can be a good idea to acknowledge the achievements and accomplishments of organizations you think have worked hard to make positive change in your community.

-Small gifts, presentations, and even just a nice verbal expression of their value to you and the community can do a great deal of good.
+Small gifts like personalized coins, books etc. presentations, and even just a nice verbal expression of their value to you and the community can do a great deal of good.
 It makes members of an organization feel seen and like their work matters.

 It may sound simple but a good deal of helping a community heal is about trying to encourage the good and discourage the bad.
 Positive reinforcement can make a real impact on what behaviors organizations keep up with.